Contents

 There’s also the fixed header overhead.
 Every input must be at least 37 bytes long (36 for the header + at least 1 byte of data), and the first 36 bytes are always “spent” on configuration rather than actual YAML content.
 For a library where interesting bugs can hide in short, carefully crafted inputs, wasting 36 bytes on a header is not ideal.
 The fuzzer has to work harder to find minimally-sized triggering inputs.

-A more disciplined approach would be to write separate harnesses per feature group, or at least use the header to dispatch to a single test function per iteration.
+A more disciplined approach would be to write separate harnesses per feature group, or at least use the header to dispatch to a single test per iteration.
 That said, the brute-force approach worked well enough here - it found 68 bugs, so I can’t complain too much.

 In total, I reported 68 issues to the libfyaml GitHub repository.
 All of them have been acknowledged and fixed by the maintainer.
 Here’s a breakdown by category: